Sculpture

 A second 1849 cast-iron heraldic dragon rears up on the other side of the busy road.
 The Pity of London has a short video showing the installation of this dragon's near cousin, Crunchy - The Credit Crunch Monster.

-There are apparently 13 dragons guarding the boundary of the City of London, these two being the model for most of the others.
+There are apparently 13 dragons guarding the boundary of the City of London, the 1963 placement of these two being the inspiration for most of the others.
 Londonist has a drawing of the entire herd, and Ian Visits has mapped them.
+The dragon on the Temple Bar memorial is the exception.

 Site: City of London boundary and Queen Victoria (2 memorials)